...

 Yes.
 SIM-swap attacks redirect a victim’s phone number to an attacker-controlled SIM card, capturing all subsequent SMS OTPs.
 Voice OTP delivered to a registered VoIP or landline number is not affected by SIM-swap because the call routes to the number’s underlying infrastructure rather than a SIM card.
 For BFSI platforms where SIM-swap fraud is a documented threat, voice OTP provides materially stronger protection than SMS OTP.

 Voice OTP typically costs more per transaction than SMS OTP because voice calls consume more network resources than text messages.
-However, the cost gap narrows significantly at enterprise volumes.
-Additionally, the fraud prevention value of voice OTP often offsets the higher per-transaction cost: a single prevented SIM-swap fraud incident can cost far more than the cumulative premium paid for voice delivery.
+The cost gap narrows significantly at enterprise volumes.
+The fraud prevention value of voice OTP often offsets the higher per-transaction cost: a single prevented SIM-swap fraud incident can cost far more than the cumulative premium paid for voice delivery over months.
 FreJun offers volume-based pricing that makes voice OTP cost-competitive for high-volume authentication deployments.

 FreJun’s Voice OTP delivers one-time codes through automated calls, eliminating SIM-swap fraud and SMS interception risks that affect text-based OTPs.
 The platform routes calls through enterprise-grade voice infrastructure with 97%+ delivery success rates, real-time retry logic, and support for multiple regions including India, the Middle East, and Southeast Asia.
 This combination of channel security and delivery reliability makes FreJun’s voice OTP a stronger authentication layer than SMS for high-value transaction scenarios.